 Based on a question I received, I wrote up a little tutorial on how to interpret the coefficients in meta-regression models when using the log risk ratio as the outcome measure.
 When exponentiating coefficients, this leads to values that represent ratios of risk ratios, which may not be entirely obvious.
 You can read the tutorial here.

 As a follow-up to yesterday's note, it is maybe worth mentioning that I also added two functions that are especially useful for those conducting network meta-analyses with the metafor package.
 With the

-to.wide() function, one can rearrange a dataset that is in an arm-based 'long' format to a contrast-based 'wide' format.
-Two examples illustrating the use of this function can be found under help(to.wide) (the link takes you to the corresponding help file, which is nicely formatted and shows the output of the examples).
+to.wide() function, one can rearrange a dataset that is in an arm-based 'long' format to a contrast-based 'wide' format (see the documentation for examples illustrating the use of this function).
 Once the dataset is in such a wide format, an important next step is the construction of variables that reflect which two groups are being compared with each other in each row (through +1, 0, -1 coding).
 Such a contrast matrix can be easily created with the

 Just submitted a new version (2.4-0) to CRAN.
 This update was prompted by the upcoming change in R where the new default will be